Smanar/Domoticz-deCONZ/README.md

 To restart plugin : Tab "Harware" > select the hardware "deCONZ" then clic "Update"

 ## Changelog.
 - xx/xx/xx : 1.0.8 (On beta branch) > continuing new devices implementation.
+Adding a tool to delete all useless key created everytime launching Phoscon.
+Setting Websocket port is now useless.
 - 14/04/19 : 1.0.7 > Special version, because of a problem in a feature I have make and a deconz version >= 2.05.62, bulb will be set to off just after set to on.
 - 07/04/19 : 1.0.6 > starting to implement vibration sensor/Carbonmonoxide sensor/Window covering/thermostat/door lock.
 Trying to correct bad JSON data on normal connexion.
 Enable timeout display for no rechables devices.
 Devices Units correction (thx @fswmlu).
 Corrections for initialisation device on plugin start and bug on banning groups (Thx @dobber81).
 - 04/03/19 : 1.0.5 > improve the case deCONZ is not on same machine than Domoticz.
 Groups reparation, now you can send for exemple a color level to a complete group with only 1 device.
 Device update modification, for fast event, like if you press a switch too fast.